 Heart Surgeries & Treatments

-As the area's heart hospital, St. Luke's has performed open heart surgery for over 40 years.
+As Cedar Rapids' Heart Hospital, St. Luke's has performed open heart surgery for more than 40 years.
 For patients with severe arterial blockage, it can be

 life-saving treatment.
 St. Luke's accredited Chest Pain Center